kjm1425/AlphaChiLambdaMatchingSystem/README.md

 ./match Bigs.csv Littles.csv

 ```
 After running this command, you should get the following output.
 The result is all of the matches with sections so that you can follow the process of the algorithm.
-During the "First Matches" step, all elligible Bigs and Littles are matched with their first pairing.
-As per the constitution, the algorithm bases this off of the littles preferences first.
-As you can see in this example, there are multiple girls not matched.
-This is to demonstrate that the algorithm handles outliers.
-Here Emma is not matched as she is a restricted big, meaning she has already taken a little previously and thus must only get a little after everyone else is matched with their first.
-Also in this example, Suzie is not preferred by any little and is thus not matched.
-The littles Destiny and Kylie are also currently unmatched as all possible first matches have been made.

-Next in the "Matches of Restricted" section, any restricted bigs will be matched.
-In this case, Emma is matched with Destiny.
-However at the very bottom of the printout we see a note that there was a "FORCE MATCH of Destiny".
-This occurs when the littles preferences cannot be met so the algorithm looks to see if there is a big prefferring that little.
-This is super rare, however as it is a force match it is listed in case Recruitment, O-team, and the presidents may want to reverse that decison.
-Furthermore in the case of Suzie, she does not get a force match as neither Kylie or Destiny were one of her preferences.
-Suzie's case is even more rare, however if it happens there will be a printout at the very bottom of any unmatched bigs or littles.

-In the following section "First Matches of Twins" occurs directly followed by "Matches of Restricted Twins".
-These operate the same way as the inital matches but only with those Bigs who marked themselves as taking twins.
-In this last section the final matches have been made and any remaining issues will be at the bottom.

 ```